What does Charlie mean?

 Charlie is a very popular first name for men (#197 out of 1220, Top 16%) and also a very popular last name for all people (#20854 out of 150436, Top 14%).
 (2000 U.S. Demographics)

-Shown below is a comparison of the usage of the boy name Charlie and corresponding names.
-Charles (#51 via latest list), Carlos (#117), Carl (#613), Carlo (#1081), Charley (#1879), Charly, Charlton and Charls are the popular varying forms of Charlie (#225 via latest list) listed in the Top 2000.
-These forms of Charlie reached the height of their popularity in the 1880s (usage of 5.6%) and have become significantly less popular since (usage 0.7%, down 87.8%), with forms like Carl going out of style.
+Which version is better?with its variant form and related boy names.
+Shown below is a study of the ranking of the boy name Charlie and corresponding names.
+Charles (#50 via latest list), Carlos (#117), Carl (#600), Carlo (#1258), Charley (#1797), Charly, Charlton and Charls are the popular varying forms of Charlie (#229 via latest list) listed in the Top 2000.
+These forms of Charlie reached the height of their popularity in the 1880s (usage of 5.6%) and have become significantly less popular since (usage 0.7%, down 88%), with forms like Carl going out of style.